Aberdovey 1 mile.

 With wonderful views from every room over the estuary and the sandy beach just one mile away, this is a delightful setting.

 Great days out can be had in Machynlleth, the Snowdonia National Park, or on the local steam railway.

 A perfect Aberdovey cottage to return to, whatever the time of year.

 Two bedrooms: 1 x king-size double (zip/link, can be twin by prior arrangement), 1 x double.
 Ground floor bathroom with bath, shower over, basin & WC.
 Kitchen.
 Dining room.
 Sitting room with woodburner.

 Tywyn 5 miles; Machynlleth 11 miles.

 The picturesque harbour village of Aberdovey is renowned for its mild climate, sandy beaches, sailing and a championship 18-hole links golf course (rated in the UK's top 100).
-The village is often referred to as “an artist's paradise” with its pastel coloured cottages, small shops, inns and excellent restaurants which specialise in local seafood, all helping to create a relaxed welcoming atmosphere.
-Aberdovey boasts some of the finest beaches in Britain, with four miles of golden sand-dune backed shoreline running north to Tywyn, home of the world-famous Talyllyn Steam Railway, crab fishing and the famous Dyfi Donkeys.
+The village is often referred to as “an artist's paradise” with its pastel-coloured cottages, small shops, inns and excellent restaurants which specialise in local seafood, all helping to create a relaxed welcoming atmosphere.
+Aberdovey boasts some of the finest beaches in Britain, with four miles of golden sand-dune-backed shoreline running north to Tywyn, home of the world-famous Talyllyn Steam Railway and crab fishing.
 The beaches are popular with sunbathers, swimmers, surfers and fishermen while the estuary attracts a wide range of watersports enthusiasts.
 The peaks of the Cader Idris and Aran Fawddwy ranges are within easy reach and are complemented by the charm of the Dovey and Dysynni valleys nearby.
 An ideal area for walkers, climbers and wildlife watchers, and a wonderful all-year-round location.